Resources for artists to improve your skills and increase your visibility

 It also recovers your project files if the program shuts down unexpectedly.
 This has saved me hundreds of hours of work.
 And it must not go unappreciated!

-Samson Meteor mic — Another great choice if you want a good mic without breaking the bank.
-I bought this a while ago and I couldn’t be more happy with it.
-The audio quality is good, it has background noise removal options and has a sleek design that makes you feel like a pro :’)
+✦ Blue Yeti Microphone — Another great choice if you want a good mic without breaking the bank.
+I bought this a while ago and I couldn't be happier with it.
+The audio quality is good, it has background noise removal options and has a sleek design that makes you feel like a pro :')

 In due time you'll want to create an online portfolio with your best artwork and/or services to show potential Art Schools or clients.

 ✦ Self-hosted WordPress — If you want to take your online website more seriously and you don't mind putting in more work in exchange for more functionality and professionalism, choose a self-hosted WordPress website.
 If you plan to turn your website into an online store where you sell products or services, this is the best option for you.

 It's more functional and customizable than platforms like Wix or Weebly.
 You won't have to worry about features being restricted to higher paying customers either.
 You won't have limits on what you can sell, which payment gateways you can use nor have anyone taking yet another % cut from your sales.
 Don't build your house on rented land.